-Other income and expense consists primarily of interest income and expense and gain (loss) on disposal of fixed assets.
+Other income and expense consists primarily of interest income and expense and gain (loss) on disposal of property and equipment.
 Interest income represents interest received on our cash and cash equivalents and marketable securities.
-Interest expense consists primarily of the interest incurred on outstanding borrowings under our financing obligations, existing notes and credit facility.
+Interest expense consists primarily of the interest incurred on outstanding borrowings under our financing obligations, capital leases and credit facility.